Lightmatter/django-hydra/README.md

 This app is set up to work with virtualenvwrapper to make use of functionality like `workon <project_name>` to silo your build environment.
 Read about virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>

+To set up Heroku, you must have [Terraform](https://www.terraform.io/) installed.

 Some notes:

 * Before you start, make sure $WORKON_HOME is set to the directory where you prefer your virtual environments to live, normally "~/.virtualenvs"

-* Project names must be composed of underscores and lowercase alphanumeric characters only, with no spaces or special characters.
+* Project names must be composed of lowercase alphanumeric characters only, with no spaces or special characters.

 Setup